AdrianVispalia/JMeter_master-slave_Azure/README.md

 1. Terraform creates different VMs on different parts of the world using the Azure provider
 2. Ansible configures all of the dependencies and installs the required components
-3. All of the VMs connect through ZeroTier
+3. All of the slave VMs connect to the master using ZeroTier VPN
 4. The JMeter test file is run with the master/slave configuration